AlessioS7/meme-generator/README.md

 ## React Client Application Routes

-- Route `/`: home page which contains all public memes (also the protected ones if user logged in)
+- Route `/`: home page which contains all the public memes (also the protected ones if user logged in)
 - Route `/createMeme`: page which contains the list of meme templates and, after selecting one, it allows to create a personalized meme
 - Route `/login`: log in page